 Instructions

-• Chill in an airtight container or use right away.
+• Chill in the fridge or use right away.

 • Store in an airtight container in the fridge for up to 5 days.